raminrasoulinezhad/MajorityNetPytorch/README.md

 # Appendix B

-For EfficientNet we used the following project:
+For EfficientNet we used the following project (48th commit in 29th Augest 2019 (commit: de40cbfec8244a6ddbb367fd491d700ecc2eef85), Downloaded in 9th October 2019):

 	https://github.com/lukemelas/EfficientNet-PyTorch